Rufski/S2DS-EPRI/README.md

 Usage: `extract_and_rename_raw_synthetic_data.sh /path/to/datfile.zip /path/to/root/of/git-repo`, e.g. `extract_and_rename_raw_synthetic_data.sh ~/downloads/Data.zip ~/s2ds/code/Aug20_Epri/`.

-MAKE SURE TO PROVIDE THE CORRECT PATHS AS THE SECOND ARGUMENT AS THE SCRIPT MIGHT RENAME FILES IN WHATEVER FOLDER YOU PROVIDE!
+MAKE SURE TO PROVIDE THE CORRECT PATH FOR THE SECOND ARGUMENT AS THE SCRIPT MIGHT RENAME FILES IN WHATEVER FOLDER YOU PROVIDE!

 The script takes about 10 minutes to extract and rename all datasets.
 Folders and files are renamed according to the file structure shown below.